 May 2018, Craig Shipp - This diver’s watch is powered by Grand Seiko’s unique Spring Drive caliber mechanical self-winding movement with a three day power reserve.
 The case and band are made with a special high-intensity titanium alloy, providing superior scratch and corrosion resistants.
 The comfortable 137g weight (30% lighter than stainless steel) makes this diver a pleasure to wear 24/7/365.
 The watch is water resistant to a depth of 200 meters and utilizes Lumi Brite for increased visibility of the brushed titanium hands and index.
 Designed for use in some of the most unforgiving environments, the rotating bezel is removable for simple maintenance while the area around the crown has been crafted to ensure that residue from dirt, sand, or seawater can be easily washed off.
 With a mirror-finished case achieved through Zaratsu polishing, a lustrous rotating bezel, and multi-faceted cut indices, this watch is unmistakably Grand Seiko in its appearance, high specifications and durability.

 By the way, as for long-term reliability and durability of the Spring Drive movement, Seiko says that because the entire gear train rotates constantly without several stops every moment, because there is no traditional escapement with sensitive, lubricated sections, and the rotor wheel of the gear train rotates continuously, Spring Drive movements should last you a very long time.
 As for the electronic parts, because there are no chemical components (e.g., a battery) to deteriorate and the way the electronics work are comparable to quartz movements (which can last several decades), one should expect an exceptionally long life from a Spring Drive watch.
-The movement can also withstand a much wider spectrum of tempertures than regular mechanical watches.
+The movement can also withstand a much wider spectrum of temperatures than regular mechanical watches.
+Click Here for an updated version of this article! https://www.craigshipp.com/grandseiko

 The ROLEX Submariner is no longer the king of the sport watches.
 The Grand Seiko SBGA231 Spring Drive diver watch in titanium is a better watch.
 The GS is more accurate, more comfortable on wrist, has better fit and finish and has a longer power reserve.
 Also, the Grand Seiko needs less service and the sweep second hand is amazing to watch.
 The more you wear the GS diver the more you notice the attention to detail that the in-house hand construction allows.
 The entire watch is hand-made by the folks at Grand Seiko.
 Extreme quality is the norm.
 Stop by and see the large selection of GS watches at http://littletreasury.com - If you do, like me, you will leave with a new Grand Seiko on your wrist!